stbdang/CarND-Traffic-Sign-Classifier-Project/DanielKim_report.md

 * Why did you believe it would be relevant to the traffic sign application?
 It solves a similar problem (digit recognition) very well.
 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?
+Validation and test set performance is similar which is good.
+Would like to see training and validation accuracy to be closer but they are much better than before.

 ###Test a Model on New Images